 The ability to team with others to get remarkable results is one of the most important and sometimes elusive skills a leader can have today.

-As my colleagues and I discuss this challenge with senior leaders, we often ask them what behaviors they believe are essential for a high performing team.
-Over the years in working with thousands of leaders, we have accumulated a very compelling list of what makes a successful team.
-Below is the time-tested list of critical team behaviors for high performing teams.
+As my colleagues and I discuss this challenge with senior leaders, we often ask them what behaviors they believe are essential for a high-performing team.
+Over the years in working with thousands of leaders, we have accumulated a very compelling list of what makes a high-performing team.
+Below is the time-tested list of critical team behaviors for high-performing teams.

 My invitation for you is to utilize this list to establish team expectations and accountability (including yourself!).
-Use it to diagnose problems on your team and identify possible solutions.
+Use it to assess your team's flaws and identify possible solutions.
 Also, use this list to know what feedback to provide and how to celebrate great team contributions!

 Ten Rules for Amazingly High Performing Teams

 Team members should not all think the same nor even act the same.
 However, once a decision has been made and a direction set, it is very important that a common message is consistently shared with others outside the team.
 When one person speaks, they need to represent the team.

 If you ask each person on the team what the team’s purpose is, each team member should say the same thing.
 Clarity on purpose around measurable outcomes is key for a great team.

 3. Display commitment and a sense of urgency